jameslamb/crangraph/README.md

     - *Do you approve the license terms? [yes|no]*: **yes <ENTER>**
     - *Anaconda2 will now be installed into this location...*: **<ENTER>**
     - *Do you wish the installer to prepend the Anaconda2 install location to PATH in your /home/ec2-user/.bashrc ?*: **yes <ENTER>**
+    - *Please enter the public DNS name of your EC2 instance:* **your_ec2_publice_dns_name**

 i.
 After the setup script completes, either open a new terminal window or run `source ~/.bashrc`.
 This ensures that anything added to your PATH during the setup script will be available to call from the terminal

-## Running the App
+## Running the App (Back End)

-All instructions below assume that you have ssh'd into an AMI like the one described above.
+All instructions below assume that you have ssh'd into the EC2 instance set up in the previous stage.

-1. Start up Kafka
-2. Start the producer
-3. Start up Storm
+## Running the App (Front End)

+The front end of `crangraph` is a Flask-power D3 network visualization of the dependency graph for any package requested by a user.
+To get the UI up and running, simply execute `ui/crangraph_ui.py` from a terminal inside your EC2.

 ## Stopping the App